 Our goal is to ensure that you are taught, supervised, assessed and supported by staff who are appropriately qualified and experienced, taking into account your needs, the needs of other students and the nature of your course.
 We will use every reasonable effort to provide your educational and other related services in the manner and to the standards set out in our prospectuses, on our web site, and in our other published materials.
 We recognise that you expect to receive the educational service you are paying for.
-However, we cannot make an absolute commitment to provide our services at all times in this manner and to these standards because, for instance, there may be circumstances outside our reasonable control which have a detrimental effect on how we provide our services to you, or mean that we have to make changes to the way in which we provide the services to you.
-These could include, by way of example, industrial action (including by members of our own staff), health and safety or public health issues or restrictions, civil commotion, severe weather conditions, changes in the law and/or actions taken or recommended by a government or public authority, damage or destruction to our buildings or facilities, failures by our suppliers or subcontractors, or interruption or failure of utility services.
-If circumstances such as these arise, we will use every reasonable effort to minimise any disruption to you.
+However, we cannot make an absolute commitment to provide our services at all times in this manner and to these standards.
+For instance, there may be circumstances outside our reasonable control which have a detrimental effect on how we provide our services to you or mean that we have to make changes to the way in which we provide the services to you or mean that we have to make changes to the method of delivery of your course or individual modules after you have accepted your offer.
+These could include, by way of example, industrial action (except by members of our own staff), health and safety or public health issues or restrictions, civil commotion, severe weather conditions, changes in the law and/or actions taken or recommended by a government or public authority, damage or destruction to our buildings or facilities, or interruption or failure of utility services.
+If circumstances such as these arise, we will inform you as soon as reasonably practicable and will use every reasonable effort to minimise any adverse effect it may have on you If circumstances such as these arise, we will use every reasonable effort to minimise any disruption to you.